dstroy0/InputHandler/README.md

     UI_ARG_HANDLING::no_args, // argument handling
-    0,                        // minimum expected number of arguments 0,                        // maximum expected number of arguments /*
+    0,                        // minimum expected number of arguments 0,                        // maximum expected number of arguments /* UITYPE arguments */
-      UITYPE arguments
-    */
-    {
-      UITYPE::NO_ARGS // use NO_ARGS if the function expects no arguments }
+    {UITYPE::NO_ARGS} // use NO_ARGS if the function expects no arguments
   },
-  { // command "launch" subcommand "two"
+  { // subcommand depth one
+    nest_two,                 // unique function
+    no_wildcards,             // no_wildcards or has_wildcards, default WildCard Character (wcc) is '*'
-    uc_nest_two,              // function ptr (if NULL, root function is launched) "two",                    // command string
+    "two",                    // command string
     3,                        // command string characters
     root,                     // parent id